substantic/rain/docs/guide/user.rst

 Fetching data objects
 =====================

 Data objects produced by tasks are not transferred back to client automatically.
-If needed, this can be done using the ``fetch()`` function.
+If needed, this can be done using the ``fetch()`` method.
+It returns :class:`rain.common.DataInstance` that wraps data together with some additional information.
+To get raw bytes from :class:`rain.common.DataInstance` you can call method ``get_bytes()``.

 In the following example, we download the result back to the Python client code.
 Expression ``t.output`` refers to the data object that is the output of task ``t``::